csenio/cool-code-discoveries/Readme.md

  - you can use the `useReducer` hook with just simple arrow function `const [toggle, setToggle] = useReducer(toggle=>!toggle, true)` (more of a shift in mindset than a hack)

+ - need to access dom properties of mapped/many elements? simply put a `ref` on the parent and look use `ref.current.childNodes`

  ## css

  - `*{margin: 0; padding: 0;}` is a common way to get rid of all predefined margins/paddings.